RoboMWM/AbsorptionShields/readme.md

 ### Commands
 - `/addshieldstats <shield name>` - Appends lore with the specified shield stats to the held shield item.
-Particularly useful when creating a custom item to register in CustomItemRecipes.
+Particularly useful when creating a custom item to register in CustomItemRegistry.
 Requires the `absorptionshields.addshieldstats` permission, given to ops by default.

 ### Config.yml
 ```yml